 If defenses fail, the tree or shrub may be able to go into remission and recover entirely.
 If you see your tree exhibits symptoms of wilt every year but then bounces back, this is what is happening.

-In this case, you should replace the specimen with one more naturally resistant to fungal infection.
+In this case, you should replace the specimen with one more naturally resistant or immune to fungal infection.
 A tree must fight off disease year after year will never be able to perform well.
-Furthermore, a tree repeatedly infested with fungus will only spread it to other plants in your yard or garden.
+Furthermore, a tree repeatedly infested with fungus will only infect other plants in your yard or garden.

 Although Verticillium comes from the soil, you must realize a host tree contributes to its presence in the soil when it drops its infected leaves.
 These leaves will be filled with mycelia or microsclerotia.